How Susan Cain overcame a fear of public speaking to give a TED talk that has been viewed more than 25 million times

 I agree that there is no substitute for practice.
 If you want to get better at public speaking, you need to do it – even if you have to start with baby steps.

 Public speaking can be learned

 Susan describes public speaking as a skill rather than an attribute.
 She says that when you see a polished presenter, it is easy to assume that it comes naturally to them.
 But she comments that so often when you see someone who is really good at something it is because they started out exactly the opposite and they cared so much about fixing the problem.

 From terrified to nervous

 Tim has an interesting take on this too.
-He has also struggled with a fear of public speaking (and joined Toastmasters).
+He also once struggled with a fear of public speaking (and joined Toastmasters).
 I like his quote “there is no courage without the presence of fear”.
-He explains that he now sees those symptoms that used to make him panic as simple precursors to a performance.
+He explains that he now sees the symptoms that made him panic as simple precursors to a performance.
 This is a helpful way of interpreting nerves.
 A little bit of nervousness triggers the adrenalin that helps ensure you are at your best on the stage.